Skip to main content

 500Internal ErrorServer-side issueContact support if persistent

-503Service UnavailableUpstream register failureOnboarding: Final failure.
-Verification: We are already retrying for you
+503Service UnavailableUpstream register failureOnboarding mode: Often final failure.
+Verification mode: We are already retrying for you

 Handling “in progress” status